-To my mind, any religion worthy of the name must surely cause us mere creatures of a perfect and loving God to get ourselves into perspective.
+To my mind, any religion worthy of the name must surely cause us as mere creatures of a perfect and loving God to get ourselves into perspective.
 In that God centred perspective, I become aware of my responsibilities before God and towards others.
 A religion which fails to civilise us is no religion at all.
 It is surely a hypocritical pretext to impose ourselves on others, and demand that they conform to us and our beliefs.
-A true religion should surely demand that we conform ourselves to the manifestly creative, constructive and loving God who made us and this world.
+True religion surely demands that we conform ourselves to the manifestly creative, constructive and loving God who made this universe.

 Sects and cults are obvious manifestations of a hypocritical and false, controlling mindset; so too are those religious movements who routinely deploy bombs, bullets and co-erced conversions.

-Religions or philosophical systems will encourage us to Conform our thoughts, our attitudes, our own behaviour to that Belief.
-We must be vigilant about beliefs which provoke people to conform themselves to anti-social behaviour and mindsets in the name of laudable social aims.
+Religions and philosophical systems encourage us to Conform our thoughts, our attitudes, our own behaviour to their Belief system.
+We must therefore be vigilant about beliefs which provoke people to conform themselves to anti-social behaviour and mindsets in the name of laudable social aims.

-Examples of such are Nationalism and Communism.
+Examples are Nationalism and Communism.
 Both proclaim a higher general good and their mentality is the same – indeed the consequences are the same !
 The Collective of Nation or Society becomes the new God demanding total allegiance.
 Invariably – and historically – their Creed demands that individuals conform to the Collective Group, forsaking all independent thought or feeling.
-“The greater good” is invariably the excuse used by manipulative minorities and elites to condition people to suspend their own individual moral judgement.
+“The greater good” is an excuse used by ideological and manipulative minorities and elites to condition people to suspend their own individual moral judgement.

 In the Western nations today, however, we assume that we are immune from the evils which occured in 20th century Germany, Russia, China and Cambodia.